Russia's parliament asks Putin to recognise breakaway east Ukrainian regions | Politics

 Moscow casts the conflict in east Ukraine as a civil war, but Ukraine and the West say Russia helps the separatists with its own ground forces, something Moscow denies.
 Russia has issued more than 700,000 passports to residents of eastern Ukraine since separatists seized territory there in 2014 shortly after Russia annexed Crimea, souring relations with Kyiv and the West.

-Kremlin spokesperson Dmitry Peskov declined to comment on the substance of the appeal, saying that no decision had been taken on it.
-But he added that the pro-Russian separatist region known as Donbass was a matter of great concern for Russians.
+Kremlin spokesperson Dmitry Peskov declined to comment on the substance of the parliament's appeal, saying that no decision had been taken on it.
+But he added that the pro-Russian separatist region was a matter of great concern for Russians.
 He said that Russia had repeatedly demonstrated its commitment to the Minsk peace process and that it still wanted it to be implemented.

+The European Union's top diplomat warned Moscow against recognising the regions, saying it would be a clear violation of the Minsk agreements and that Brussels supported Ukraine's independence and sovereignty.
+Four-way peace talks between Ukraine, Russia, France and Germany were held last week but ended without a breakthrough.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)